 Bankers volunteer for public television’s Festival fundraising campaign

-JOHNSTON, IOWA (March 3, 2022) — More than 20 bankers from banks across the state helped kick off Iowa PBS’ annual pledge drive, known as Festival, this past Saturday.
-Volunteers answered pledge phones from 5-11 p.m., taking over 100 calls to help raise $17,398 for Iowa PBS.
-Festival will continue through midnight March 14.
+JOHNSTON, IOWA (March 7, 2023) — Sixteen bankers from banks across the state helped kick off Iowa PBS’ annual pledge drive, known as Festival, which continues through March 12.
+Volunteers answered pledge phones from 5-10 p.m. to help raise $18,270.62 for the public television network.

-The IBA and Iowa banks have been involved with Festival for 24 years, beginning in 1998.
-And this year’s volunteers represented six different banks from across the state in addition to the association.
+The IBA and Iowa banks have been involved with Festival for 25 years, beginning in 1998.
+And this year’s volunteers represented four different banks from across the state in addition to the bankers association.

 “I enjoy coming to Iowa Bankers Association night during the Iowa PBS Festival,” said Phil Larabee, vice president at Citizens State Bank in Monticello.
 “I brought my daughters a couple of years ago, and this year they called me asking when they could work the phones because they had so much fun at Iowa PBS Festival last time.
 Over the past 20 years, I’ve gotten to renew and make new friendships with other bankers, IBA staff and Iowa PBS staff.
 It’s a great night and a great way to volunteer!”